Gerard-Eastman/Gerard-iOS-App/readme.md

 ## Notes

 Biggest challenge were the instructions didn't line up with my current version.
 There was no "attributes selector" with three horizontal lines.
 I got lost, and would love to finish this!
+I also don't know how to make a gif in time to submit this! :(

 ## License